kjaffel/TTbarCalib/README.md

 - Re-run the analysis to store the KIN discriminator value per jet and merge appropriately.
 - Make sure that the number of root files equals the num of ntuples.
 - Sometimes this is needed because the process ntuples->analysis root file breaks.
 - Need to be careful about the number of nodes you run jobs on.
-If you use too many it can cause a errors and result in corrupt files..
+If you use too many it can cause a errors and result in corrupt files.
 ### Control plots
  ```
 python plotter.py -i <output directory> -j data/<samples 4 plotter>.json
 ```
  - Makes control plots and stores all in a ROOT file.
 Different options may be passed to filter plots, and show differently the plots.
 - When merging rootples, be careful because if different sample names are called similarly (eg tW and atW)  you can risk doing double-merging.